 sufficient English skills and academic knowledge that the IBS Research Officer checks with an Orientation Interview via Skype.
 The interview is followed by the IBS English language test (you can be exempt from the test with a sufficient score of IELTS, TOEFL, Cambridge or Pearson),

 If student is accepted by the Research Programmes Council, student will proceed with payment transfer of the first year’s fee and start the visa application if required.

 Candidates apply online, sending in their supporting documents, and will be assessed on this basis by the Programme Director.

 We offer high quality, traditional Oxbridge-style teaching, which leads to our degrees being recognised around the world.
 The standards of degrees and awards are safeguarded by distinguished external examiners – senior academic staff from other universities in the UK – who approve and moderate assessed work.

 The Master's programmes by Research do not offer systematic instruction; instead, the emphasis is on independent research and one-to-one supervision.

 During the programme there is a close working relationship between student and supervisor.
-While the final thesis must be an independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the final text (which should be not less than 20,000 words).
+While the final thesis must be an independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the final text (which should be not more than 40,000 words).
 The supervisor shall always be the student’s primary contact for academic advice and support.